ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 1. **STAC Catalog**
    A STAC Catalog is the top-level container that groups related data files (Items + Assets).
 It behaves much like a folder in a traditional file system and can include other catalogs or items to help organize your data logically.
 2. **STAC Item**
-   A STAC Item represents a single observation (with a given spatial and temporal extent) and is defined using a GeoJSON-like structure enriched with additional metadata—such as spatial and temporal extent, projection information, and more.
+   A STAC Item represents a single observation (with a given spatial and temporal extent) and is defined using a GeoJSON-like structure enriched with additional metadata—such as spatial and temporal extent, projection information, geophysical variables, and more.
    Each Item contains one or more **Assets**, which are direct links to the actual data files.
 Assets may also describe specific bands, file types, or related resources associated with the item.

 __Example folder structure__